 We have installed public access defibrillators for park users at Woodvale Park.

 Orangefield Park and Victoria Park are open 24/7.
 The rest of our parks open at 7.30am and close at the following times throughout the year.

 If a park contains a 3G pitch, its gates may remain open while the pitches are booked for play.
 Users must leave the park promptly after play finishes on the 3G pitches as the park gates will be locked within 15 minutes.

 Find out what events we have planned in our parks

 Enter the park at Woodvale Road or Ballygomartin Road.
 If you are travelling by bus, take Metro no.11A-D from Belfast city centre.

-In 2014, 2015, 2016 and 2017 Woodvale Park was awarded the Green Flag Award, which recognises the best open spaces in the UK.
+Woodvale Park has been awarded the Green Flag Award every year from 2014 to 2019.
+This award recognises the best open spaces in the UK.

 028 9031 9629 or 07717 205341 (Monday to Friday, 9am to 4.30pm only) Email